markusmoenig/Eldiron/docs/docs/creator/tools/object.md

 - **+ / -**: Resize selected objects on the horizontal axes.
 - **[ / ]**: Resize selected objects vertically.

-Object movement and resizing use the current grid subdivision for snapping.
+Object movement and resizing use the current grid snap step.

 ## Creating And Duplicating

 - **Create Box**: Creates a new geometry box.
 - **Create Box with a selected face**: Attaches a box to that face.
 The new box matches the face size on the in-plane axes and uses the action's remaining size parameter as thickness.
 - **Edit Geometry**: Sets exact object bounds, object visibility, mesh-collision solidity, and an optional group label.
+Solid objects feed their walkable face planes and vertical side barriers into mesh collision.
 - **Duplicate**: Duplicate the current object selection with XYZ offsets.
 - **Cmd / Ctrl + D**: Duplicate the current selection.